 NHMRC’s grant program provides opportunities for individuals, groups and organisations to support health and medical research by:

-The NHMRC grant program offers a broad range of opportunities that will meet the needs of most prospective supporters.
-Alternatively, if your needs cannot be met via the four available streams NHMRC can work with you to design a custom call (e.g. the new Strategic and Leveraging Grants stream includes an enhanced Targeted Calls for Research scheme).
+The NHMRC grant program offers a broad range of opportunities that will meet the needs of most prospective partners.
+Alternatively NHMRC can work with you to design a custom call, for example NHMRC’s enhanced Targeted Call for Research scheme, or you can submit research topics via the Community Research Priorities Portal.